 When is the Alasdair Fraser and Natalie Haas concert?

-TICKETS are now on sale for the January 15th concert!
-This year we’ll be at the spacious, very new Stanwood Highschool PAC, at 7400 272nd Street NW, Stanwood, 98292.
+TICKETS are not on sale at this time- check back in November!
+We’ll be at the spacious, very new Stanwood high school PAC, at 7400 272nd Street NW, Stanwood, 98292.
 Be sure to tell your friends- let’s have a sell-out crowd!
 Go to Eventbrite to buy tickets in advance, or buy them at the door (no handling fee that way!)

 Youth $18, Adults $28, and Seniors are $25.